 Natural Treatments for Presbyopia

 The standard treatment for people suffering from presbyopia is a prescription for corrective contact lenses or eyeglasses.
 Surgery, in some cases, is also an option for improving presbyopic eyes.
-Neither of these options are great because they’re considered quick fixes.
+Neither of these options is great because they’re considered quick fixes.

-The eye exercises are designed to help strengthen the muscles in your eyes so that they can once again function as they did in your youth.
+Eye exercises are designed to help strengthen the muscles in your eyes so that they can once again function as they did in your youth.

 Using eye exercises to improve your vision naturally does take a little more time.
 Just like exercises to strengthen other muscles in your body, you have to stick with it.
-Eye exercises to naturally improve your presbyopia are most effective when performed on a regular basis just like any other exercise program.
+Eye exercises to naturally improve presbyopia are most effective when performed on a regular basis just like any other exercise program.

 Improve Your Diet